 From downtown, walk or bike along Abbott Street past the beautiful heritage homes to Boyce Gyro Beach.
 It’s the perfect spot for a picnic—big trees provide plenty of shade, or there is a big, sandy beach if you'd prefer to get a little sun.
 Either way, there is enough space to keep physically distanced from those around you.
 They also have a fun playground that is partially in the water, which is fun for kids and adults.

-Across from the beach is The Shore a new complex with businesses just starting to open.
-You can grab a beer from Shore Line Brewing, enjoy delicious vegan eats from KB&Co., or get some ramen, ice cream, or pizza to enjoy at the beach.
-Soon, Diner Deluxe will also be opening.
+Across from the beach is The Shore a newer complex with new businesses to check out.
+You can grab a beer from Shoreline Brewing, breakfast or lunch at Diner Deluxe, enjoy delicious vegan eats from KB&Co., or get some ramen, ice cream, or pizza to enjoy at the beach.

 For a relaxing nature stroll, follow Francis Avenue towards the lake; at the end, you’ll find a short, accessible boardwalk through lush trees.
 It’s the perfect place for quiet relaxation and bird viewing.
 Visit in the early morning or late evening to see the most bird activity.